-I'm Robert Fickman, a criminal defense attorney in Houston.
-Over the past 29 years I have defended hundreds of people charged with drunk driving.
-I also defend people charged with alcohol-related crimes, such as DWI, and intoxication assault, and vehicular homicide.
-If you've been arrested for drunk driving, it's important to contact an attorney as soon as possible in order to understand what is required of you by the courts and what you need to do to avoid losing your license.
+I’m Robert Fickman, a criminal defense attorney in Houston.
+Over the past 33 years I have defended hundreds of people charged with drunk driving.
+I also defend people charged with alcohol-related crimes, such as intoxication assault and vehicular homicide.
+If you’ve been arrested for drunk driving, it’s important to contact an attorney as soon as possible in order to understand what is required of you by the courts and what you need to do to avoid losing your license.

 Developing a Strong DWI / DUI Defense

 The three key defense issues in a DWI arrest are:

 1. Whether the police had a reasonable suspicion to stop you.

 2. Whether after stopping you the police had probable cause to arrest you.

 3. Whether the state can prove beyond a reasonable doubt that you were driving while intoxicated.

 All three issues require a thorough investigation.
 In preparing my client’s case, I interview witnesses, view any videotape of your arrest, and visit the scene.
 I have won many DWI cases by being more familiar with the scene of the arrest than the officer who made the arrest.
 In one case, the officer testified my client held on to a steel bar to support himself.
 By visiting and photographing the scene before trial I was able to show that the steel bar was only six inches off the ground.
 The police officer’s testimony was completely discredited and the client was acquitted.